FairportRobotics/scouting-app-rn/README.md

 [ ] Prevent moving from Confirm screen without entering the scouter name for both Done and tapping the navigation.

-[ ] Pre-populate the Scouter Name by taking name the last saved Match.
+[X] Pre-populate the Scouter Name by taking name the last saved Match.

 [ ] Figure out how to POST to Azure so we don't need to use the API.

+[X] Remove Notes fields from the following:

+- Auto
+- Teleop
+- Endgame

+[X] From Final, remove:

+- Total Score
+- Ranking Points
+- Penalties

+[ ] Change notes placeholder text or instructions on Finals screen to something more descriptive.
+TBD.

+[ ] Prevent overwriting of scouter data if two different scouters edit the same match.
+Do we make the scouter name part of the PK or something else?

+[ ] Implement primitive Auth so we don't need to "ask" who the scouter is.
+Can also use Auth to allow access to different parts of the app.